Unnathi-Gowda54/GetIdea/README.md

 # GetIdea

-## An idea generation genAI application.
+## An idea generation custom LLM chatbot.

 #### GetIdea is a project which aims to provide users with innovative solutions by combining products from various fields based on user input.
 The application will suggest unique product idea derived from the selected products, fostering creativity and innovation.